FAQS

 Dementia can cause the person with symptoms to be unaware of changes, sometimes this can lead to an angry or dismissive response to well-intended discussions regarding changes or the suggestion to get medical help.

-It is also not uncommon for the visit to the doctor not to go quite as planned if the person with symptoms is unable to recall or communicate the purpose of their appointment; sometimes the complete opposite can occur when the person with changes can appear to have no symptoms at the time of the appointment with the GP.
+It is also not uncommon for a visit to the doctor not to go quite as planned if the person with symptoms is unable to recall or communicate the purpose of their appointment; sometimes the complete opposite can occur when the person with changes can appear to have no symptoms at the time of the appointment with the GP, this is because symptoms can fluctuate.

 Our advisors are here to help.
 We can connect you with a range of support services including specific dementia supports for the person living with dementia and also supports for carers.